rajivm1991/Rajiv-Py-SMS/README.md

 Configuration Details:
 ----------------------

-- Config your contacts and Allowed type of sms for that contact in **RajivPySms_contacts.csv**
+- Add your contacts and configure allowed type of sms for each contact in **RajivPySms_contacts.csv**
-- Config your Scheduled sms timings for each type of sms in **RajivPySms_timings.json**
+- Config scheduled sms timings for each type of sms in **RajivPySms_timings.json**

 Note:
 -----